nethacked/nethacked/README.md

 NetHacked
 =============================================================================

 NetHacked is a community-driven bugfix release of [NetHack 3.4.3](www.nethack.org).
-Goals of the project include:
+Project goals include:

 - To fix all bugs listed on the official [known bugs](http://www.nethack.org/v343/bugs.html) page.
 - To become the *de facto* "NetHack 3.4.4", recognized by the community as the gold standard bugfixed successor to NetHack 3.4.3.